-The Civil Code of Québec stipulates that the person entrusted with the sale by judicial authority acts as the legal mandatary of the owner of the property sold:
+The Civil Code of Québec [CCQ] stipulates that the person entrusted with the sale by judicial authority acts as the legal mandatary of the owner of the property sold:

-2793 C.C.Q.
 The person entrusted with the sale of the property is bound to observe the rules prescribed in the Code of Civil Procedure (chapter C-25) for the sale of the property of another and, in addition to inform the interested parties of the steps he is taking if they require him to do so.

-The person acts in the name of the owner and is bound to declare his quality to the purchaser.
+The person acts in the name of the owner and is bound to declare his quality to the purchaser [emphasis added].10 administrator, such person has an obligation of loyalty, prudence, and impartiality.11

-The Court explained that in order to properly fulfill this mandate, the person must act prudently and must respect the competing interests at stake, in accordance with the rules governing the administration of the property of another (articles 1299 to 1370 C.C.Q.).
-In his or her role as an administrator, the person has an obligation of loyalty, prudence and impartiality.8
+The court explained that in order to properly fulfill this mandate, such person must act prudently and must respect the competing interests at stake in accordance with the rules governing the administration of the property of another (CCQ, arts.
+1299-1370).
+In his or her role as an

-Justice Julien referred to several decisions in which courts agreed to allow a representative of the creditor to conduct a sale by judicial authority.
-However, those cases did not consider the issue from the standpoint of the notion of conflict of interest.
+Justice Julien referred to several decisions in which courts agreed to allow a representative of the creditor to conduct a sale by judicial authority.12 However, those cases did not consider the issue from the standpoint of the notion of conflict of interest.

-According to Justice Julien, the issue is whether there exists a real or potential risk in allowing an employee of the Creditor's legal counsel to proceed with the sale by judicial authority, and whether that person would favour the legal counsel's economic interests over those of the Debtor, even though the employee would also be the Debtor's legal mandatary.
+According to Julien J.C.S., the issue is whether a real or potential risk exists in allowing an employee of the Creditor's legal counsel to proceed with the sale by judicial authority and whether that person would favour the legal counsel's economic interests over those of the Debtor, even though the employee would also be the Debtor's legal mandatary.

 The parties involved in a sale by judicial authority usually have several convergent interests.
-However, even if the creditor and the debtor have a mutual interest in ensuring that the hypothecated property is sold at the highest possible price, it is important to remember that regardless of the sale price, the creditor retains the right to sue its debtor if there is a shortfall between the proceeds of sale and the amount stipulated in the hypothec.
+However, even if the creditor and the debtor have a mutual interest in ensuring that the hypothecated property is sold at the highest possible price, it is important to remember that regardless of the sale price, the creditor retains the right to sue the debtor if there is a shortfall between the proceeds of sale and the amount stipulated in the hypothec.

-In the case at hand, the Court held that the Creditor's proposed appointee could not act as an officer of the court in the sale by judicial authority.
-In support of its position, the Court referred to the principle established in ADR Capital Inc. v.
-Weinberg10 and explained the following:
+In the case at hand, the court held that the Creditor's proposed appointee could not act as an officer of the court in the sale by judicial authority.
+In support of its position, the court referred to the principle established in ADR Capital Inc. v.
+Weinberg13 and explained the following:

-"[55] As discussed above, the person designated by the Court is granted "a portion of the court's authority" and becomes "an extension of the Court and of its authority".
+[69] As discussed above, the person designated by the Court is granted "a portion of the court's authority" and becomes "an extension of the Court and of its authority".
 Where that person is a lawyer, or the lawyer's employee, and acts as the creditor's representative, his or her duty of impartiality and neutrality could be called into question.
-Lawyers must not only avoid any situation of conflict of interest (section 3.06.06 C.E.) but also [those] that give the appearance of such a conflict.
+Lawyers must not only avoid any situation of conflict of interest (CE, s.
+3.06.06) but also [those] that give the appearance of such a conflict.